FatihDursunUzer1/EMarketBridge/README.md

 It is a project where stock editing is done by checking whether the content of the order created by a person is appropriate.
 In addition to stock editing, new products can also be added to the stock via Swagger.
 This project listens to the OrderCreatedEvent sent to rabbitmq.
 When the relevant Event is triggered, the stock ordering operation is performed, and if an error occurs, a StockOrderFailedEvent is sent to rabbitmq to notify the OrderProject.

-I used MongoDb for Stock elements in this project
+I used MongoDb cloud for Stock elements in this project.
+But I can't give cloud information inside of code.

 SharedProject
 It is a project created for projects to communicate with each other.
 There are some constant values and events that can be used by other projects.
 Other projects can perform their operations by taking reference from this project.